ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 ```

 <br>
 This creates the below plot, which shows us that the highest cross-validated accuracy (0.8635) is actually when we include all eight of our original input variables.
-This is marginally higher than 6 included variables, and 7 included variables.
-We will continue on with all 8!
+This is marginally higher than 6 included variables and 7 included variables, so we will continue on with all 8.

 <br>
 ![alt text](/img/posts/lin-reg-feature-selection-plot.png "Linear Regression Feature Selection Plot")